 You will view another window as displayed in the below snapshot.
 You can see at the time of implementing this guide, we have the best and most updated version of drivers already installed.
 It might be probable that you don’t have an updated version of drivers installed on your system.
 So, it will update your driver on the spot.

 If you can’t find your first method working properly in case of updating drivers, then you have another newest and modern option to update your Windows 10 drivers.
 You can view the “Windows Update” screen via the above snapshot by clicking on the “Search for updated drivers on Windows Update” option.
 Otherwise, we have another way to get there which is through Settings App.
 Hence, from the desktop screen, navigate toward the search bar and click on it.
 Write “Settings” and you will get the below output on your desktop screen.
 Tap on the “Settings” app to open it quickly.

 Now the Settings of Windows 10 have been opened and you will get the below screen as shown in the picture.
 On this Settings window screen, you will get a lot of options to be managed.
 One of them will be “Update & Security”.
 Just quickly click on this option to get towards Windows Update.

 A new window will be popped up named “Update & Security”.
 On this window, you will see a clear big highlighted option “Windows Update”.
-This option will give you information regarding updates that are being in the process of installation or pending or already installed as seen in the image below.
-You have to click on the highlighted blue part “View optional updates” to get towards the device driver's update.
-This will navigate you towards another screen.
+This option will give you information regarding updates that are in the process of installation or pending or already installed as seen in the image below.
+You have to click on the highlighted blue part “View optional updates” to get to the device driver's update.
+This will navigate you to another screen.